-Extracts of leaves from Stevia rebaudiana Bertoni have been used for many years in traditional treatment of diabetes in South America.
-Paraguay's rural and indigenous populations have used Stevia rebaudiana for the control of fertility.
+Stevia leaf extracts have been used for many years in traditional treatment of diabetes in South America.
+Paraguay's rural and native populations have used stevia for birth control.

-Note: Do not confuse Stevia rebaudiana with Stevia salicifolia, also called ronion or roninowa.
+Note: Stevia rebaudiana should not be confused with Stevia salicifolia, also called ronion or roninowa.
 Stevia salicifolia contains the bitter glycoside stevisalioside.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.